 We're all partial to the chips and salsa at our favorite Mexican joint.
 Learn how to make salsa at home that's just as good.

 If you have a food processor or a blender, there’s really no reason not to make salsa at home.
 It’s as easy as throwing your ingredients together and pulse-pulse-pulsing until it’s done.
 This homemade, restaurant-style salsa is nothing like that jarred salsa from the store.
-(Though we’ve found the best brand!)
+(Though we’ve found the best salsa brands!)
 It’s fresh, it’s full-flavored, and you can really taste each individual component.
 Trust me, you’ll find yourself diving in, dip after dip, whether you’re hungry or not.

 Ready to get started?
 Our Test Kitchen experts have found the best-ever salsa recipe.
 Follow along to learn how to make it step-by-step.